Key points leading up to Mynet's listing on the First Section of the Tokyo Stock Exchange

 In the secondary business, of course, management skills are essential, but I think it also requires the ability to discern the potential of a game and say, "This game still has potential."

-Although some services have been closed since the purchase, most of the games are still in operation and
+While some services have been shut down after being acquired, Mynet's business, which has acquired most games that are still in operation and